Godzilla (2014 film): Creature design

 The Godzilla roar was revamped for the movie.
 According to Edwards, sound designer and supervising sound editor Erik Aadahl improved on the original sound effect provided by Toho.
 Aadahl and co-sound designer Ethan Van der Ryn spent six months over the three-year production getting the roar right.
 Using microphones that could record sound inaudible to humans, the team found sounds to match the initial shriek and the finishing bellow.
 The new roar retains the musical key and cadence of the roar, going from a C to a D. The final version was the 50th the team produced.
 The pair tested the roar on a back lot at Warner Bros., using a tour speaker array for The Rolling Stones, and estimated that it could be heard 3 mi away.
 In IMAX theaters, the roar was integrated into the sound of the "Welcome to IMAX" sequence shown before Godzilla showings.

-In an interview with The Verge, Edwards commented that it took over a year to design the MUTO creatures because the crew wanted to create something new and different for contemporary audiences.
-Edwards and the design team looked at creatures from such films as Jurassic Park, Alien, Starship Troopers and King Kong for inspiration, reflecting on what made their designs so iconic.
-From this, the design for the MUTOs kept evolving and "mutating", according to Edwards, into a cohesive design.